Literature / Knowledge of Angels

-- Downer Ending: Palinor is killed, Amara has gone off to live a life of isolation, and an Aclaran fleet is coming to punish the island for Palinor's death.
+- Downer Ending: Palinor is killed, Beneditx has become a broken man, Severo is full of regret over Palinor's death, Amara has gone off to live a life of isolation, and an Aclaran fleet is coming to punish the island for Palinor's death.

 - Easy Evangelism: Averted by how set Palinor is in his beliefs (or lack thereof), making Beneditx's job of converting him impossible.
 Palinor outright states he cannot be convinced.

 - Elective Monarchy: Palinor is an elected prince of his home country, Aclar.